carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 You may also get the tweet id to view the tweet on Twitter: https://twitter.com/UCSBLibrary/status/tweet_id

-We may also look at the tweet with most quote-tweets by looking at the column "public_metrics.quote_count":
+Another metric is how many times a tweet has been 'retweeted with quote', by looking at the column "public_metrics.quote_count":

 ~~~
 sort_by_qc = ucsblib_timeline_df.sort_values("public_metrics.quote_count", ascending=False)